Regents Park (Qld)

 Regents Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-For projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Looking ahead, lower quartile growth is anticipated nationally, with the suburb expected to increase by 278 persons to 2041, reflecting a gain of 2.4% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Considering projected demographic shifts, lower quartile growth of national statistical areas is anticipated.
+The suburb of Regents Park (Qld) is expected to increase by 157 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.3% in total over the 16 years.

 Frequently Asked Questions - Population